 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for a Senior Software Engineer who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Senior Software Engineer who possesses the following:

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.

 All applications must be submitted via the University of Sydney careers website.
-Visit sydney.edu.au/recruitment and search by the reference number 477/0319F to apply.
+Visit sydney.edu.au/recruitment and search by the reference number 1942/0919F to apply.

 The University of Sydney is committed to diversity and social inclusion.
 Applications from people of culturally and linguistically diverse backgrounds; equity target groups including women, people with disabilities, people who identify as LGBTIQ; and people of Aboriginal and Torres Strait Islander descent, are encouraged.

 © The University of Sydney

 The University reserves the right not to proceed with any appointment.